Online Engineering Programs Home

 Earnings vary substantially by education, advancement, certification, and experience, but usually grow with each.
 Geography can also impact one’s earnings.

-Civil engineers are also in demand; the BLS (2022) projected their employment opportunities would swell 7 percent between 2021 and 2031, which is faster than the average growth anticipated across all U.S. occupations during that time (5 percent).
+Civil engineers are however less in demand; the BLS (2024) projected their employment opportunities would swell by 1 percent between 2022 and 2032, which is slower than the average growth anticipated across all U.S. occupations during that time (3 percent).

 Related Articles